AkashMasterBranch/StartingOffWithGit-Github/README.md

 To make SSH key:
 > Make sure .ssh folder exists in home dir.
 In .ssh folder, type in ssh-keygen in terminal.
 Find id_rsa.pub and open it in notepad.
 Copy public key from notepad and paste into github --> settings --> SSh Keys

-or to clone someone else's or my stuff on github do:
+or to clone someone else's or my stuff on github, make sure gitbash in correct directory where you want to clone and then do:
 > git clone git@github.com:name/project.git
 ^SSH